pyodide/pyodide-blog/content/posts/fpcast.md

 ```
 and this won't crash if `meth` expects a number of arguments different than two.

-Similarly, the intepreter normally calls a function which supports `VARARGS` and
+Similarly, the interpreter normally calls a function which supports `VARARGS` and
 `KEYWORD_ARGS` as follows:
 ```C
 PyObject *result = meth(args[0], argstuple, kwdict);